jpescada/Pusher-Canvas/README.md

 Pusher-Canvas
 =============

-Mashed and tweaked by Joao Pescada (joaopescada.com) for learning purposes.
+Mashed and tweaked by Joao Pescada (joaopescada.com) as a proof of concept.

 Uses Pusher's API (http://pusher.com/) to collaborate over an HTML5 canvas animation rendered using requestAnimationFrame.
-Click / touch canvas (or shake your mobile device) to change active colour on all connected clients.

 This mashup uses code from:
 - Pusher docs (http://pusher.com/docs)